muneer78/muneer78.github.io/_posts/2021-10-06-great-lines-the-wholly-repellent-edition.md

 ---
-tags: great-lines
+date: 2021-10-06
-title: "Great Lines: The Wholly Repellent Edition"
+title: The Wholly Repellent Edition
+tags: newsletter
 ---

 I really hope all of you are doing well.
 I write these way ahead of time, so the Delta variant of Covid may be a distant memory by the time you get this.
 But something tells me that won't be the case.